Free Shipping on orders over $20

 The first 32km of the track is easy going until you get to the Jowalbinna turnoff.
 About three quarters of the way to Jowalbinna you cross the Little Laura River, which is a shallow, rocky-bottomed ford.

-At the junction of the Shepherd Creek with the Little Laura River, the road deteriorates into a very rough track until Maytown
+At the junction of the Shepherd Creek with the Little Laura River, the road deteriorates into a very rough track until Maytown.

 There are signs that keep you on the right track towards Maytown if you are coming from the north.
 There isn’t as much help if you do this track from the south.

-When you get to the monument at Maytown, the track south requires a left turn, which takes you past more ruins and old cobblestones still visible on the trackside and down to the Palmer River ford.
+When you get to the monument at Maytown, the track south requires a left turn, which takes you past more ruins and old cobblestones still visible on the trackside and down to the Palmer River crossing.
 A sign advises that crossing not advised, but the crossing is shallow and rocky.

-The excellent graded 79km road out to the Peninsula Development Rd is an easy run with a few steep sections, and the Palmer River Roadhouse is only 17km north of its exit on the PDR.
+The excellent graded 79km road out to the Peninsula Development Road is an easy run with a few steep sections, and the Palmer River Roadhouse is only 17km north of its exit on the PDR.
 This track is an epic journey, reminiscent of what more of the roads up here were like for a long time, and a time capsule in its own right.

 Things to do